chrisclarke01/ultimate-lineup-picker/README.md

 ## Planned Improvements

 - [ ] Divide components into more modularized pieces
-- [ ] Only show "Your Ideal Lineup" component when calculation is complete
 - [ ] Improve formatting of entered players
 - [ ] Improve formatting of ideal lineup
 - [ ] Enhance UI to make interface prettier
 - [ ] Add a counter of remaining API calls to front end
+- [ ] Add error for backend to handle crashes/issues during processing
+- [ ] Add input requirements on frontend to guard against errors in backend
 - [ ] Rewrite backend to where players are a class to simplify code
 - [ ] Improve backend code - add comments and simplify overly complex behavior
 - [ ] Fine-tune estimated fantasy points by including more data points (ie, estimated defensive turnovers, estimated fumbles, etc)